AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-Car insurance rates in Mississippi tend to be cheaper than the national average, especially for full coverage.
-USAA (for eligible customers), State Farm, and Progressive tend to have some of the cheapest rates in the state, and they’re also among our top picks for auto insurance in Mississippi.
+Car insurance rates in Mississippi are around the same as the national average, but you can save by shopping around.
+USAA (for eligible customers) and State Farm tend to have some of the cheapest rates in the state, and they’re also among our top picks for auto insurance in Mississippi.
 Because Mississippi has a high rate of uninsured drivers, it’s wise to add UIM coverage to your policy.

 Methodology